google/tcmalloc/docs/stats.md

 physical memory).

-Memory from the pageheap is used either to replenish the per-thread or per-cpu caches to to directly satisfy requests that are larger than the sizes supported by the per-thread or per-cpu caches.
+Memory from the pageheap is used either to replenish the per-thread or per-cpu caches, or to directly satisfy requests that are larger than the sizes supported by the per-thread or per-cpu caches.

 **Note:** TCMalloc cannot tell whether a span of memory is actually backed by